cypress-io/cypress-example-recipes/examples/blogs__testing-redux-store/README.md

 # Testing Redux Store

-Testing Redux store using Cypress.
+Testing Redux store using Cypress as described in [this blog post](https://www.cypress.io/blog/2018/11/14/testing-redux-store/).

 ## Shows how to